infinum/dotnet-handbook/Testing/Unit tests.md

 services.AddSingleton<ITimeProvider>(new TimeProvider());
 ```

-Lastly, we must replace all our `DateTime.UtcNow` references  with our new interface:
+Lastly, we must replace all `DateTime.UtcNow` references with our new interface:

 ``` c#
 private readonly ITimeProvider _timeProvider;